Analysis | What’s a Taper, and Why Has the Fed Started Tapering?

-The term is used to describe the gradual trimming of the Fed’s purchases of Treasuries and government-guaranteed mortgage-backed securities.
-The hope is to wean the economy slowly off the extra stimulus the purchases provide to avoid a crash landing.
-The Fed had been buying $120 billion of bonds per month but began trimming that by $15 billion a month starting in November, a pace that would bring the program to an end in mid-2022.
+The hope is that by gradually trimming its purchases of Treasuries and government-guaranteed mortgage-backed securities, the Fed will help wean the economy slowly off the extra stimulus the purchases provide to avoid a crash landing.
+The Fed had been buying $120 billion of bonds per month.
+It began trimming that by $15 billion a month starting in November, a pace that would bring the program to an end in mid-2022.
+In December, reacting to surging inflation, the Fed decided to double the pace of tapering, which would bring the bond buying to an end in March.

 2. How much did the Fed buy?